 CAUTION: Do not use the Tool Changer in a fail-safe condition.
-Damage to the locking mechanism can occur.
-Re-establish air pressure and ensure the Tool Changer is in a secure lock position before returning to normal operations.
+Do not transport the Tool Changer in a fail-safe condition.
+Possible damage to the locking mechanism could occur.
+Re-establish air pressure to Tool Changer before returning to normal operations.

-2.7.1 Valve Requirements for Air Adapter Modules
+2.11.1 Valve Requirements and Connections for the Locking Mechanism

-NOTICE: A valve is not required when using a valve adapter module.
-A valve adapter module has an integrated solenoid valve and only requires the customer to supply a single source of air to the valve adapter.
+NOTICE: No valve is required when using a valve adapter module.
+The valve adapter module has an integrated solenoid valve and only requires the customer to supply a single air source to the valve adapter.

 A customer supplied 2-position 4-way or 5-way valve with either 4-port or 5-port configuration must be used to actuate the locking mechanism in the Master plate.
-When air is supplied to the lock or unlock port on the Master plate, the opposite port must be vented to atmosphere (for example: when air is supplied to the lock port, the unlock port must be open to the atmosphere).
+It is imperative that when air is supplied to the Lock or Unlock Port on the Master plate, that the opposite port be vented to atmosphere (i.e., when air is supplied to the Lock Port, the Unlock Port must be open to the atmosphere.)
 Failure to vent trapped air or vacuum on the inactive port may inhibit operation of the locking mechanism and prevent coupling or uncoupling.

 CAUTION: The locking mechanism will not function properly when connected to a 3-way valve as this type of valve is incapable of venting trapped air or vacuum from within the Tool Changer.
-This could result in injury to personnel, or damage to the product and attached tooling.
+This could result in damage to the product, attached tooling, or injury to personnel.
 Connect the Lock and Unlock supply air to a 2-position 4-way or 5-way valve with either 4-port or 5-port configuration.